 It can be tempting to discontinue employee surveys after receiving poor feedback the first couple of times around.
 But doing so misses the point of these surveys.
 You need fresh and relevant data to drive your decision-making.

 Reaching out to ask for people’s impressions and feedback doesn’t just give you information about past behaviors and results.
 It can actually drive change, affecting how people behave going forward.

 That’s because asking people about their behavior invites reflection.
 If you ask them whether they want to take a more active role in improving the company morale, or advancing their career, or volunteering more outside of the office, you direct their attention to what they have, or haven’t been doing.
 Respondents to an internal Facebook survey became more committed to improve their work experience after being asked about it—regardless of what their original answer was.

 Having these conversations, even in a survey setting, brings to light potential thoughts and actions that people didn’t even know they can have.
 It’s a useful, and effective, way to influence behavior without being overt.

 A good company is one that recognizes that its employees help set the culture.
 In order to improve the experience for everyone—and to influence it in ways that you think would be most beneficial—ask for feedback, and do it with a survey.
 You may be surprised at the results, both in terms of what you see on the forms and how it affects the mood of the workplace going forward.

-Guest Blogger: Eric Goldschein is an editor and writer at Fundera, a marketplace for small business financial solutions such as credit cards.
-He covers entrepreneurship, HR, marketing and small business trends.
+Guest Blogger: Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+Eric has nearly a decade of experience in digital media and writes extensively on marketing, human resources, entrepreneurship, and small business trends.